• Skip to primary navigation

 At Auckland City Therapy we don’t prescribe a one-size-fits-all approach to treating depression.
 We will adapt our treatment approach to your specific situation and work in the way that fits best with you.
 We will listen carefully in order to fully understand your experience and then work with you at your pace to get things back on track.

-Addressing depression symptoms
+Addressing depression symptoms and the depressive cycle

-The experience of depression can be a vicious cycle.
-How you feel affects how you think which affects how you behave.
-So, for example, if you feel depressed you might not feel like leaving the house to get some exercise, you think to yourself, “what’s the point?”, then you don’t do anything, then you feel worse, then you think “I’m a lost cause”, it becomes even harder to leave the house, you feel even worse… the downward spiral continues.
+For example, if you feel depressed you might not feel like leaving the house to get some exercise.
+You think to yourself, "what's the point?"
+Then you don't do anything which makes you feel worse.
+Then you think "I'm a lost cause" and it becomes even harder to leave the house.
+You feel even worse...
+The downward spiral continues.

 We will help you recognise and understand the different elements of your struggle and then help you make the necessary changes to break the depressive cycle and ease your symptoms.